 The first time I ever went on a plane was February, 1979 and I’m pretty sure the flight (Eastern Airlines, then “The Official Airline of Walt Disney World” – it was our first visit to WDW) had a smoking section.
-I don’t remember if my second (also Eastern, also WDW, but January, 1983) or third (Bethel ME, March 1985…Peoples Express.
-We went skiing and I got drunk on a can and a half of beer.
-Why do I remember this crap???) flights allowed smoking, but by my NEXT flight (again WDW, Sept.
+I don’t remember if my second (also Eastern, also WDW, but January, 1983) or third (Bethel ME, March 1985…Peoples Express) flights allowed smoking, but by my NEXT flight (again WDW, Sept.
 1992…Delta, because THAT was then The Official Airline Blah Blah Blah) and all those after that definitely did not.
-And yet, even today, almost 20 years since the last cigarette was allowed to be smoked on ANY plane (domestic, international, anywhere in the world; doesn’t matter), you can still find ashtrays in every single one of them.
+And yet, even today, 20 or so years since since the last cigarette was allowed to be smoked on ANY plane (domestic, international, anywhere in the world; doesn’t matter), you can still find ashtrays in every single one of them.

 Welp, I found out 😉

 It’s an easy answer, actually.
 Essentially, even though “No Smoking At ANY Time” is the rule…even though there are announcements about no smoking and no vaping and no messing with the smoke detector in the lavatory, and even though there’s a big ol’ light-up sign next to the “fasten your seat belt” sign, that says so…

 …some jerks think they’re above the law and can do whatever they want.
 Case in point:

 The former Westlife singer Brian McFadden allegedly “ran amok” on a Virgin flight from Los Angeles to Sydney – and was accused of lighting a cigarette in a first-class cabin.
 The cabin crew reported the behaviour to staff at Sydney’s Kingsford-Smith Airport.
 McFadden dismissed the incident as a “storm in a teacup”.
 No formal complaint was made by the airline, and police made no further charge.